 • The CXFS cluster is misconfigured.
-You can use the cxfs_admin and cxfs-config tools to further diagnose cluster configuration issues.
-For more information, see CXFS Administration Guide for SGI InfiniteStorage.
+You can use the cxfs\admin and cxfs-config tools to further diagnose cluster configuration issues.
+For more information, see CXFS 5 Administration Guide for SGI InfiniteStorage.

-Reinstalling Appliance Manager
+Reinstalling Appliance Manager After the Network is Configured

 For information about installing Appliance Manager onto a clean machine, see the SGI InfiniteStorage Software Platform Release Notes.
-This appendix discusses the following: